My Review of the Medical Coding Review Blitz

 I don’t want to give away all the secrets, but if you are not already CPC certified, I can assure you that you will learn a lot in this review course.

-There are two different purchase options available: the Medical Coding Review Blitz (Package) and the Medical Coding Review Blitz (Component).
+Two different purchase options are available: the Medical Coding Review Blitz (Package) and the Medical Coding Review Blitz (Component).
 Which option you choose will depend on your preference and your budget.

 The Medical Coding Review Blitz (Package) and the Medical Coding Review Blitz (Component) provide 15 hours of online video training review on the subject matter that you can expect to see on the exam.
 It is a comprehensive review.
 Also included are test strategies so you know how to take and pass the exam.

 Such topics covered are CPT, ICD-10-CM, HCPCS, medical terminology, anatomy and physiology, the coding guidelines, modifier use, and compliance and regulatory.
 Because most of the questions on the exam are on CPT, you can expect a large part of the review to be on the different sections of the CPT manual.

 Access to the BHAT system is a large part of the course.
 The BHAT is Laureen Jandroep’s proprietary system that teaches you how to bubble, highlight, and annotate in your coding manuals.
 The purpose of this is to help you find the correct answers to the exam questions much quicker.

 The purpose of the course is to teach you how to finish the test with a passing score (70%).
 It is not about looking up individual codes in the Index and then verifying them in the Tabular like you would in a real-life coding situation.
 There is no time for that.
 It is all about knowing the material and how best to tackle the test.

 Suppose you choose to enroll in the Medical Coding Review Blitz (Package).
 In this option, you get the 15-hour video training review mentioned above, a 20-hour video training review on ICD-10-CM, and a 60-question practice exam.
 This is the purchase option I chose.